-Revision 11-4; Effective December 1, 2011
+Revision 18-2; Effective September 3, 2018

-Emergency Response Services (ERS) are provided through an electronic monitoring system and are used by functionally impaired adults who live alone or who are functionally isolated in the community.
+Emergency response services (ERS) are provided through an electronic monitoring system and are used by functionally impaired adults who live alone or who are functionally isolated in the community.
 In an emergency, the member can press a call button to signal for help.
-The electronic monitoring system, which has a 24-hour, seven-day-a-week monitoring capability, helps to ensure the appropriate person or service provider responds to an alarm call from a member.
+The electronic monitoring system, which has a 24-hour, seven-days-a-week monitoring capability, helps to ensure the appropriate person or service provider responds to an alarm call from a member.

 7420 ERS Program Purpose